Snicho1945/School_District_Analysis/README.md

   - Percentage for Passing Math, Reading, and Overall decreases by 26%
 - Standing compared to other schools
   - Thomas High School went from #2 to #8 in the top school standings
-- Nothing changes in the Math and Reading scores by grade other than Thomas High 9th grade scores are nan
+- Thomas High 9th grade Math and Reading scores are no longer appilcable
+  - No other data was changed
 - Scores by school spending mirror the Per School Summary
 - Scores by School Size, Medium(1000-2000), percentages for Passing Math, Reading, and Overall decrease by 6%
   - All other data in the School Size DataFrame remains unchanged